Akira (American wrestler)

-Alexander James Atkisson (born October 19, 1993), known by his ring name Akira (stylised in all capitals as AKIRA), is an American professional wrestler.
-As of June 2025, he is a free agent.
-He was formerly signed to Major League Wrestling, where he is a former MLW World Tag Team Champion and a former MLW World Middleweight Champion. he also currently makes appearances for the independent circuit and Japanese promotion Big Japan Pro Wrestling, where he former one-time BJW Deathmatch Heavyweight Champion.
+Alexander James Atkisson (born October 19, 1993), known by his ring name Akira (stylised in all caps), is an American professional wrestler.
+He is currently performing as a freelancer – predominantly for Big Japan Pro Wrestling (BJW), where he is a former one-time BJW Deathmatch Heavyweight Champion.
+He is best known for his time in Major League Wrestling (MLW), where he is a former MLW World Tag Team Champion and a former MLW World Middleweight Champion.

 Professional wrestling career

 Game Changer Wrestling (2021–present)

 On October 9, 2021, at GCW Fight Club, Akira teamed up with Alex Colon and G-Raver and faced The Second Gear Crew (AJ Gray, Mance Warner and Matthew Justice) in a losing effort.
 On May 1, 2022, at GCW Life Goes On, he and John Wayne Murdoch faced Allie Katch and Effy for the GCW Tag Team Championship but lost.
 On June 5, at Cage of Survival, Akira competed in the Seven Way Scramble match for the AJ Gray's GCW Extreme Championship, the latter in whom successfully defended the title.
 On July 10, at Settlement Series Part 1, Akira would win his first match in GCW when he defeated Janai Kai.

+On September 5th, 2026, at Tournament of Death, Akira defeated Eran Ashe for the CZW World Heavyweight Championship in an exploding barbed wire match to begin his second reign as the champion.